nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 1. Give this package container an ID of `casparcgContainer0` and a label of `CasparCG Package Container`.
 1. Click on the dropdown under "Playout devices which use this package container" and select `casparcg0`.
    - If you don't have a `casparcg0` device, add it to the Playout Gateway under the Devices heading, then restart the Playout Gateway.
-   - If you are using the distributed setup, you will likely want to repeat this step for each casparcg machine.
+   - If you are using the distributed setup, you will likely want to repeat this step for each CasparCG machine.
 You will also want to set `Resource Id` to match the `resourceId` value provided in the appContainer command line.
 1. Click the plus button under "Accessors", then click the edit icon to the right of the newly-created accessor.
 1. Give this accessor an ID of `casparcgHttpProxy0`, a Label of `CasparCG HTTP Proxy Accessor`, an Accessor Type of `HTTP_PROXY`, and a Base URL of `http://localhost:8080/package`.
 Then, ensure that both the "Allow Read access" and "Allow Write access" boxes are checked.
 Finally, click the done button (checkmark icon) in the bottom right.
 1. Scroll back to the top of the page and select "CasparCG Package Container" for both "Package Containers to use for previews" and "Package Containers to use for thumbnails".